joshhdawes/joshhdawes.github.io/index.md

 * *Joshua Heneage Dawes, Giles Reger.* **Explaining Violations of Properties in Control-Flow Temporal Logic.** *Porto, Portugal, RV 2019*
 * *Joshua Heneage Dawes, Giles Reger, Giovanni Franzoni, Andreas Pfeiffer and Giacomo Govi.* **VyPR2: A Framework for Runtime Verification of Python Web Services.** *Prague, Czech Republic, TACAS 2019*
 * *Joshua Heneage Dawes and Giles Reger.* **Specification of Temporal Properties of Functions for Runtime Verification.** *Limassol, Cyprus, SAC-SVT 2019*
-* *Joshua Heneage Dawes on behalf of the CMS Collaboration* **A Python object-oriented framework for the CMS alignment and calibration data** *San Francisco, USA, CHEP 2016*
+* *Joshua Heneage Dawes on behalf of the CMS Collaboration.* **A Python object-oriented framework for the CMS alignment and calibration data.** *San Francisco, USA, CHEP 2016*

 ### Additional Talks

 At various times I've given talks about various aspects of my work, separately from publications.
 Here's a list:
-* **VyPR2: A Framework for Runtime Verification of Python Web Services** *CERN Computing Seminar, Geneva, Switzerland, 2019*
+* **VyPR2: A Framework for Runtime Verification of Python Web Services.** *CERN Computing Seminar, Geneva, Switzerland, 2019*

 ### Students